 It is impossible to put a load on all three belly pylons at the same time -- a load can be carried on the centerline pylon, or loads can be carried on the two off-center belly pylons, but it's strictly one or the other.
 A vertical strake was fitted under the belly just forward of each wing root to ensure smooth airflow around the belly pylons for clean stores separation.

-However, LGBs seem to be an unusual store at best for an A-10, and the Hog's most characteristic external store is the AGM-65 Maverick ASM, and in fact as mentioned earlier the cockpit has a TV display specifically included to support the missile.
+However, LGBs seem to be an unusual store, at least traditionally, for an A-10, and the Hog's most characteristic external store is the AGM-65 Maverick ASM, and in fact as mentioned earlier the cockpit has a TV display specifically included to support the missile.
 The Maverick provides a degree of "stand-off" capability to allow the Warthog to pick off dangerous targets before moving in to closer range to fight with the cannon.
 The Mavericks are usually a mix of AGM-65B weapons, with a magnifying TV seeker, and the AGM-65D with an imaging infrared (IIR) seeker.
-The AGM-65D is several times more expensive than the AGM-65B, but it provides the Hog with a degree of night-combat capability, with the pilot using the IIR seeker as a night vision device.
+The AGM-65D is several times more expensive than the AGM-65B, but for a long time it provided the Hog with an improvised night-combat capability, the pilot using the IIR seeker as a night vision device.

 Although some press photos have displayed A-10s loaded up with an impressive array of bombs and other stores, the Hog is traditionally not loaded up with anywhere near its maximum external load, since that would basically destroy the maneuverability that is the aircraft's main means of defense.
 A heavy warload for a Hog would be four Mavericks, two cluster bombs, plus two Sidewinders and a jammer pod.BACK_TO_TOP